sidhant2408/PlayStoreAppRatingPrediction/README.md

 ![image](https://user-images.githubusercontent.com/72664379/185340283-9fd49a28-2082-4d82-9aec-6ee2d634a9f4.png)
 <br>
-This plot shows the significance of all the independent features in predicting the app rating for ADA boosting classifier model. <br><br>
+This plot shows the significance of all the independent features in predicting the app rating for ADA boosting classifier model. <br>
 <br>
 Accuracies achieved:
 <ul>